-At My Medical & Dental Centre Springfield, we bulk bill full body skin checks.
+At My Medical & Dental Centre, we offer full body skin checks.
 The skin check is a 20-minute appointment check where the doctor checks for skin lesions on a patient.
 From the check, the doctor may recommend for any concerning spots to removed by excision and/or sent away for further biopsy testing.

 How often should I have my skin checked?

 There is no official guideline to go by.
 However the Cancer Council of Australia recommends to discuss with your GP if you are in a high risk category for skin cancer it is important to have regular checks.
 High risk categories include:

 - had a previous skin cancer, including melanoma